Adding pedals is a lot of fun.

 Danelectro uses a hard plastic, which does hold up, though isn't as strong as the metal casing you usually get in more expensive boxes.

-But, for the price, it's hard to go wrong, especially if you just want to try an EQ out on your board.
+Yet, for the price, it's hard to go wrong, especially if you just want to try an EQ out on your board.

 All styles and skill levels can make effective use of one.